-New Studies Suggest There May Be A Correlation Between Gestational Diabetes And AutismLindsy
+New Studies Suggest There May Be A Correlation Between This Disease And AutismL.D.

 According to a 2014 study by the Center for Disease Control and Prevention, gestational diabetes afflicts 9.2% of pregnant women.
 Gestational diabetes is a form of the disease that occurs when a woman who was not previously diabetic develops high glucose levels during pregnancy.
 This can pose serious health problems to both mother and baby, and a new study suggests there may be a correlation between gestational diabetes and autism.

 Gestational diabetes can be very dangerous.
 In addition to known health risks, an article published by USA Today last month offered an alarming statistic suggesting that women diagnosed with gestational diabetes by the 26th week of pregnancy were 42% more likely to give birth to a child who would be diagnosed on the spectrum at some point in their lives.
 While the cause of this apparent correlation has not yet been determined, researchers posit it could have to do with the detrimental effects high glucose levels have on the development of organs.